mv-kan/go-data-handling-in-concurrent-env/README.md

 fireupWriteDataIntoFile() +1 goroutine
 RunCarExample() +2 goroutines (WHY? because we create 2 goroutines inside this fn, these fn are Fanout) (see func RunCarExample in ./pkg/example/car_example.go)
 ```

+And about task 4. ability to kill goroutines at any point of time.
+We have `var done chan struct{}` that I pass to every goroutine I create.